rcolomina/simple_flask_app/README.md

 ## Python Unit Test

-The standard python module unittest has been used to execute HTTP operations againts the app.
-An independent temporal database is created for this purpose in the temporal folder.
+The standard python module unittest was used to execute HTTP operations againts the app.
+An independent temporal database is created for this purpose.

-Local temporal sqlite database:

 ```
 sqlite:////tmp/flask_unittest.db
 ```
 Multiple assertions over the app source code accross different HTTP methods are verified by the module 'flask_test.py' based on python unittest.
 To run all of these test within the previous module firstly verify you have loaded your python environment.
 ```
 $ source testing_env/bin/activate
 ```
 Launch all the test inside the app testing module
 ```
 $ python flask_test.py
 ```